svylabs/LiquidAX/WHITEPAPER.md

 - Collateral Amount: The amount of collateral token deposited.
 - Borrow Amount: The amount of stablecoins the user wishes to borrow.
-- Origination Fee: A one-time fee of 0.5% of the borrowed amount, paid upfront.
+- Origination Fee: An upfront fee paid by users at the time of borrowing.

 Borrow requests are organized in a list ordered based on the borrow-to-collateral ratio, prioritizing more collateralized positions for later liquidation.

-Another list maintains borrowings that need clearance through the Liquidation Auction mechanism.
+Another list orders borrowings by fee paid.

 ## Borrowing Delay and Withdrawal

 After submitting a borrow request, the user must wait to withdraw stablecoins.
 During this time, the borrowing is subject to a potential liquidation auction.
-If no auction is triggered, or if the auction does not result in liquidation, the user can withdraw their stablecoins after the waiting period.
-Importantly, users incur no interest charges during this waiting period or at any time during the life of the loan.
+If no auction is triggered, or if the auction does not result in liquidation, the user can withdraw their stablecoins after the waiting period, set to 1 hour.

-## Market Condition Adaptation

-LiquidAX is designed to operate effectively in all market conditions.
-The protocol adapts by varying the collateral requirements and the price of the stablecoin, which serves as a proxy for traditional interest rates:

-- High Interest Rate Environments: As interest rates in the broader market rise, LiquidAX increases the collateral requirements for borrowing.
-This higher collateral ratio compensates for the increased cost of capital, maintaining the stability of the system.
-- Low or Negative Interest Rate Environments: Conversely, in scenarios where interest rates are low or negative, LiquidAX decreases the collateral requirements.
-This is achieved by adjusting the price of the stablecoin relative to fiat, making it more favorable for borrowers while still ensuring the protocol’s security.

-LiquidAX does not target a specific value for the stablecoin; instead, the stablecoin’s value is determined by market conditions and is dynamically adjusted through the collateral ratio and liquidation threshold.
-This approach ensures that the protocol remains resilient and responsive to varying economic conditions.

 # Stability Pool